-- After 30 minutes, use a probe to check the temperature the chicken breast has.
+- After 30 minutes, use a probe to check the temperature of the chicken breast.
 When it reaches 140 degrees, put a glaze over it.
 Don’t forget to toss the side of the chicken.

 - Now again, let the chicken get cooked for 20 minutes until the probe hits 165 degrees.